matomo-org/developer-documentation/docs/heatmap-session-recording/faq.md

 Calling this method will start logging all tracking requests and some more information to the developer console of your browser.

+## How do I solve the issue of a partially rendered page with pictures or content missing?

+The screenshot for a Heatmap is taken when the page is officially loaded according to the browser.
+In some cases, the browser may consider the page fully loaded and rendered before all components are actually loaded.
+Learn how to enable heatmaps once the page is fully loaded [in this FAQ](https://matomo.org/faq/heatmap-session-recording/faq_25413/).